dylan-lang/opendylan/documentation/getting-started/source/debug/index.rst

 This expression produces the expected result of 64 and creates a new history variable, *$1*, bound to that result.

-*Note:* History variable values are local to the debugger in which they were created, so you cannot refer to a history variable from any other debugger’s interaction pane.
+.. note:: History variable values are local to the debugger in which they were created, so you cannot refer to a history variable from any other debugger’s interaction pane.

 We can define new classes and methods interactively simply by entering their definitions.